kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

             alb.ingress.kubernetes.io/backend-protocol-version: GRPC
             ```

-- <a name="subnets">`alb.ingress.kubernetes.io/subnets`</a> specifies the [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that ALB will route traffic to.
+- <a name="subnets">`alb.ingress.kubernetes.io/subnets`</a> specifies the [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)s that the ALB will route traffic to.
 See [Load Balancer subnets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-subnets.html) for more details.

     !!!note ""
-        You must specify at least two subnets in different AZ. both subnetID or subnetName(Name tag on subnets) can be used.
+        You must specify at least two subnets in different AZs.
+Either subnetID or subnetName(Name tag on subnets) can be used.

     !!!tip
-        You can enable subnet auto discovery to avoid specify this annotation on every Ingress.
+        You can enable subnet auto discovery to avoid specifying this annotation on every Ingress.
 See [Subnet Discovery](../../deploy/subnet_discovery.md) for instructions.

     !!!example
         ```